 Tourists also may not expect that Florida has this type of icy hazard and pedestrians are particularly at risk if they attempt to navigate Florida streets not known for being pedestrian friendly even in the best of conditions, but especially in rain or freezing rain conditions.
 An older population may also be susceptible to falls because they may be taking medications that make them less steady on their feet.

 For the property owner, it is important to reduce this hazard by making sure that a place of business or sidewalk is not slippery in adverse weather conditions.
 Reduce clutter and anything that present a tripping hazard.
 For those who have been in a slip and fall accident in ice or rain, it’s important to note the conditions at the time of your fall.

 What was the adverse weather that caused you to slip?
 How was the tread on your shoes?
 Were there any holes in the sidewalk or uneven pavement?

 A property owner or landlord who can reasonably expect there will be visitors into his place of business in winter weather has an obligation to maintain his property in a safe condition no matter what the weather brings.
 If a slip and fall accident causes a severe injury of the head, neck, spinal cord, broken bones or any other type of trauma, a slip and fall or premises liability action may be filed.

-An experienced Florida premises liability attorney will determine that that the owner knew the property was in a less than safe condition and failed to warn visitors or correct the situation.
+An experienced Jacksonville winter weather slip and fall lawyer at Farah & Farah will determine that the owner knew the property was in a less than safe condition and failed to warn visitors or correct the situation.
 If you have been injured by a weather-related slip and fall you may be able to recover some of your medical costs as well as pain and suffering and lost wages.